swdauer/comp-prog/industrialspy/README.md

 I'll need to memoize which numbers are prime.

 I'll check if a number is prime by iterating up to the square root of the number.

+Using an array with incremental updates as my memoization structure is slow.
+Try using a different structure.

+Perhaps accumArray, perhaps Data.Map.Strict